dtran44/Professional-Portfolio/README.md

 # Diana Tran - Professional-Portfolio

 ## Description
-The goal of this project was to create a Professional Portfolio from scratch for prospetive employers to view my work.
+The goal of this project was to create a Professional Portfolio from scratch for prospetive employers to view my sample works.
 The webpage has the following sections:
 1. About me section
-2. Presentation of my works
+2. Presentation of my sample works
 3. My Contact details

 I learnt how to build a webpage from scratch using HTML and CSS.
 Specifically, I used the following: